Boro23-wq/boro-blogs/content/blog/next/incremental-static-regeneration.md

 ## High-level Architecture

 Here in the diagram, we can see User-1 requesting data from an endpoint (/post/1).
 While the request is made, User-1 immediately receives a stale response of the request (already generated data).
-At the same time, another request is triggered to update any data which subsequently re-generates the page with the updated data.
+At the same time, another request is triggered to update the data which subsequently re-generates the page with the updated data.

 ![static-regeneration-image](./assets/static-regeneration-image-1.png)